Covered Market, Metz: The market

 The Metz Covered Market encompasses over 40 shops.
 It is home to numerous traders, mostly food retailers, including greengrocers, butchers, cheesemakers, and wine dealers.
-There are also traditional market shops selling fresh, local food, such as quiche, potée, and Lorrain pâté.
+There are also traditional market shops selling fresh, local food, such as quiche, potée Lorraine, and pâté lorrain.
 Every Saturday morning, the Covered Market is surrounded by a street market held on the Metz Cathedral forecourt.